Introduction¶

 Storage Management¶

 By default, when a virtual machine is deleted, all changes you have applied to it are lost.
-If you want to store data, like software or scientific data, that are reusable between two following virtual machines, you have to create a persistent storage.
+If you want to store data, like software or scientific data, that is reusable between two following virtual machines, you have to create a persistent storage.
 This type of storage is like an external drive that you plug to your VM either at boot time or later.
 To display the list of persistent storage, use:

 $ openstack volume list